 The best month to list your home differs depending on which southern California city your property is in.
 For example, the best time to list your house in San Diego is between April 1 and 15.
 For San Francisco, the ideal timeframe is between April 16 and 30.

-In general, May, June, and July are the biggest months for selling in 85% of California markets.
+In general, March-June are the biggest months for selling in 85% of California markets.

 When it’s time to sell your home, you’ll want to check out our definitive guide to selling a house.

 Legal Requirements When Selling a House in California

 California is considered the most heavily regulated state in the nation.
 This makes it a complicated place to do business including selling a home.
 To give you a sense of the types of regulatory restrictions you’ll be facing when you list your California home, let’s look at a sample of tasks and addendums you’ll be required to take care of.

 Sellers have to fill out any defects or “material facts” that could pose a risk to the safety or health of the buyer or could negatively impact the value of the home.

 This is something that you have to fill out on your own as a seller.
 However, your agent can help a bit in terms of phrasing and can help answer questions you have.

 There are a number of natural hazard concerns in California, and sellers are required to provide a Natural Hazard Disclosure Statement to buyers within one week of accepting an offer so long as the home is in one of the following areas: